-But the question stands, why has it taken so long for political leadership of this country to understand how deeply and tragically offensive the Confederate flag is for black Americans and all people of good will?
+But the question stands, why has it taken so long for political leadership of this country to understand how deeply and tragically offensive the Confederate flag is for black Americans and for all people of good will?
 And there is also this question – why is any American comfortable flying or wearing the Confederate flag?
 After all, we see very few Germans wearing swastika bikinis and baseball caps and we see absolutely no Russians parading through Moscow with hammer and sickle banners.

 This really is not a subject of debate.
 Here are the words of Alexander Stephens, the vice president of the CSA speaking about the CSA:

 “Its foundations are laid; its cornerstone rests, upon the great truth that the Negro is not equal to the white man; that slavery, subordination to the superior race, is his natural and normal condition.”

 This is the “heritage” that the Confederate flag.
 This is the “noble cause” that the so-called sainted and valorous Southern “heroes” fought and died for.
 Even a cursory overview of warfare would reveal that there will always be instances of bravery and heroism, no matter how evil and odious the cause.
 There can be no doubt that there were noble and brave Nazi soldiers during World War II, but Germans honor the war dead in a somber fashion and not in the raucous, outrageous and tone deaf fashion in which the Confederacy is celebrated in this country.